typesupply/opentype-cookbook/readme.md

 1. Target -- This is what will be replaced.
 2. Replacement -- This is what will be inserted in place of the target.

-_In my opionion, the use of the word “Target” here is confusing.
-“Target” could also mean the replacement glyph; and “Source” could mean the previously-existing glyph._

 The syntax for a substitution is: